TimJMartin/OSMasterMap-Translator/readme.md

 To get the most out of OS MasterMap Topography Layer it can sometimes be important to post process the data.
 The OSMasterMap Translator (depending on the update_product) does a mixture of post processing tasks.

 1. Creates the style_description and style_code columsn which can then be used to style from
-2. Cartographci Text has extra specific changes to make styling the text as easy as possibly depdning on end software.
+2. Cartographic Text has extra specific changes to make styling the text as easy as possibly depdning on end software.
     * Font Code
     * Colour Code
     * Rotation - this is orientation/10